Be-Bop Deluxe: After Be-Bop Deluxe

 Immediately thereafter, Nelson formed a new band, Bill Nelson's Red Noise, retaining Andy Clark on keyboards, and adding his brother Ian on saxophone, in which capacity the latter had previously contributed to "Ships in the Night".
 An album followed.
 Nelson has subsequently released numerous albums and singles under his own name, frequently playing all instruments himself.

 Nelson planned a four-guitarist, two-drummer band in the 1990s with his brother, but it never materialised; in 1992, Nelson released his own demos for this band as Blue Moons & Laughing Guitars on Virgin.
 In 1995, former Be-Bop Deluxe members Ian Parkin and Charlie Tumahai both died.
+In February, 2003, Bill was asked to open the new East Coast Music Academy in Grimsby, where he met Nick Dew.
+This led to an invitation for Nick to play drums in 'The Lost Satellites' at the October 2003 'Nelsonica' Fan Convention held at the Duke of Cumberland pub in North Ferriby.
 In 2004, Sound on Sound magazine, whose website hosts Nelson's online shop and is named after Red Noise's Sound-on-Sound album, put up the money for Nelson to take his seven-piece band Bill Nelson and the Lost Satellites, originally formed to play the 2002 Nelsonica convention, on tour around the UK as The Be Bop Deluxe and Beyond Tour.
 The drummer for the tour was Nick Dew who, under the name Nicholas Chatterton-Dew, had played with Be-Bop Deluxe in the early days.
 The sax player was Ian Nelson, who died two years later in 2006.

 Nelson subsequently put together the seven-piece Bill Nelson and the Gentlemen Rocketeers, which included Dave Sturt (bass) and Theo Travis (assorted woodwind, brass), and, once again, Nick Dew on drums, to play songs with vocals from the extensive Be-Bop Deluxe/Bill Nelson back catalogue at his annual Nelsonica event in Yorkshire.
 In March 2011, the band played live to cameras at Metropolis Studios, London.
 Initially released on DVD, the resultant video and audio recording has subsequently been reissued on other formats including CD and LP.
 However, having signed away his rights to these recordings, Nelson has made no money on any of the Metropolis Studios releases.